julieolin/week8/content/_index.md

 Tribeca became an exclusive living area due to a substitution of industrial companies with artistic civilians during the 1960-70s.
 Today, Tribeca is known for it's many celebrities who recides in the neighbourhood and enjoy luxury living in relatively quieter sorroundings.

 Prices pr. night is of course related to the type of rental.
 It is possible to rent either a full apartment, a private room or a shared room depending on your needs.
-Below, an interactive graph of the average prices on room types for each neighboirhood.
+Below, an interactive graph of the average prices on room types for each neighbourhood.

 <iframe src="bokeh_plot.html"
     sandbox="allow-same-origin allow-scripts"
-    width="100%"
+    width="150%"
     height="500"
     scrolling="no"
     seamless="seamless"